opsgility/copilot/govcopilot/4_Boost_productivity_Excel.md

 5. Review the economic overview table.
 When done, select **Go back to data** to return to Sheet 1.

-## Exercise 2 - Analyze Market Concentration and Competition
+## Exercise 2 - Analyze Market Concentration

-Economic analysis requires assessment of market structure and competitive dynamics in the auction.
+Economic analysis requires assessment of market structure in the auction.

-1. Continue in the opened Copilot pane.
+1. Enter the following prompt in the copilot pane.

-2. Prompt Copilot with:

     ```
-    Calculate market concentration metrics including Herfindahl-Hirschman Index (HHI) for auction participants based on their total expenditures.
-Also show the four-firm concentration ratio and effective number of competitors.
+    Show a chart of market concentration metrics
     ```

-3. Review Copilot's analysis of market concentration measures and competitive dynamics.
+2. Review Copilot's chart of market concentration measure.

-4. Select **Add to a new sheet** to include the competition analysis.
+3. Select **Add to a new sheet** to include the chart.

-5. Return to the main data sheet to continue analysis.
+4. Return to the main data sheet to continue analysis.

-6. To understand geographic competition patterns, enter:
+5. To understand geographic competition patterns, enter:

     ```
     Analyze how competitive intensity varies across different Economic Areas, highlighting markets with highest and lowest competition levels.
     ```

+    ```
+    Highlight the three markets with the highest total competition levels.
+    ```

-7. **Apply** any conditional formatting rules Copilot suggests to visualize competition patterns.
+6. If you want, **apply** any conditional formatting rules Copilot suggests to visualize competition patterns.

 ## Exercise 3 - Examine Bidding Behavior and Price Formation